Jiminy Cricket: Voice actors

 Jiminy Cricket has been voiced in English by six actors.
 He was originally performed by singer Cliff Edwards, who voiced the character for Disney through the 1960s and sang Jiminy's most famous song, "When You Wish Upon a Star".
-After Edwards' death, Clarence Nash voiced him for a brief period of time, until 1973, when Eddie Carroll took over the role as Jiminy's voice actor.
+After Edwards' death, Clarence Nash voiced him until 1973, when Eddie Carroll took over the role.
 Carroll played the role for 37 years, until his death in 2010.
 Actor Hal Smith voiced Jiminy in the Pinocchio Read-Along Storybook in 1992.
 Actor Phil Snyder next voiced Jiminy for the Kingdom Hearts video game series until his retirement from voice acting in 2014 to concentrate on his career teaching.
-Actor Joe Ochman took over the role at that time, beginning with Kingdom Hearts HD 2.5 Remix's installment of Kingdom Hearts: Recoded, and he has been the voice of Jiminy since 2014.
+Actor Joe Ochman took over the role at that time, beginning with Kingdom Hearts HD 2.5 Remix's installment of Kingdom Hearts Re:coded, and has been the voice of Jiminy since 2014.

-Raphael Sbarge voices Jiminy in Once Upon a Time where he portrays him in human form as well.
-In the Italian dub of the Disney adaptation, Jiminy Cricket was voiced by Carlo Romano.
-In French he is voiced by Roger Carel.
-In the live action adaption, he is voiced by Joseph Gordon-Levitt.
+Raphael Sbarge voices Jiminy in Once Upon a Time and portrays his human form, Archie Hopper.
+In the live action adaption of Pinocchio, he is voiced by Joseph Gordon-Levitt.